Ulf Fase: Biography

-In 1247, there was an attempted coup against King Eric.
+In 1247, there was an attempted coup against King Erik.
 The rebels were crushed at the Battle of Sparrsätra.
 Sources do not reveal whether Ulf was already dead at that time, or if alive, what was his role in the revolt.
 It has been speculated that he participated in the revolt and was therefore executed.
-Several rebel leaders were beheaded in 1247-48, including Canute's son Holmger Knutsson (1210s – 1248).
-After Ulf's death, the office of jarl was held by his relative Birger Magnusson (Birger jarl).
+Several rebel leaders were beheaded in 1247-48, including Knut's son Holmger (1210s – 1248).
+After Ulf's death, the office of jarl was held by his relative Birger Magnusson (better known as Birger Jarl).